 Internet service is a necessity for many of us.
-Some people use it to work from home, others to watch movies on Netflix, and some simply just need the internet connection for their smartphones.
-But have you ever considered that there are other ways to get internet service without having an expensive physical cable installed?
+Some people use it to work from home, others to watch movies on Netflix, and some need an internet connection for their smartphones.
+But have you ever considered other ways to get internet service without having an expensive physical cable installed?

-The best way to find out how much bandwidth you would need is by checking your current usage with speedtest.net or similar site like ipleak.net.
-The information in this article will help you decide which type of Internet Service Provider (ISP) is right for you- whether it be DSL, Cable, Wireless or Satellite based services!
+The best way to find out how much bandwidth you need is by checking your current usage with speedtest.net or a similar site like ipleak.net.
+That will help you decide which type of Internet Service Provider (ISP) is right for you- whether it be DSL, Cable, Wireless or Satellite-based services!

-It may also suffer from congestion on its way back up to the ISP’s servers or in an area of high-density Wi-Fi use (coffee shops).
-This can be alleviated by using wired Ethernet instead of Wi-Fi for connecting your laptop or desktop computer to the Internet.
+It may also suffer from congestion on its way back up to the ISP's servers or in an area of high-density Wi-Fi use (coffee shops).
+That can alleviate by using wired Ethernet instead of Wi-Fi for connecting your laptop or desktop computer to the Internet.

 You can change your Wi-Fi channel in crowded areas.

-Wi-Fi channels are the frequencies that Wi-Fi networks use to communicate with each other.
-All wireless devices will try to find a channel in order to connect, but if there is too much network traffic on one channel then it can slow down your connection.
+WiFi channels are the frequencies that WiFi networks use to communicate.
+All wireless devices will try to find a channel to connect, but if there is too much network traffic on one channel, it can slow down your connection.

-You may be experiencing slower speeds because you're using the same Wi-Fi channel as a neighboring device and thus sharing bandwidth.
-To change your Wi-Fi channel:
+You may be experiencing slower speeds because you're using the same WiFi channel as a neighboring device, thus sharing bandwidth.
+To change your WiFi channel:

 1) Go into Settings